Semi mature trees video

 We have a wide variety of semi-mature trees in a range of sizes:

-Betula utilis jacquemontii is a West Himalayan Birch that has bright white bark that peels each year, revealing the next layer of perfectly accentuated by lenticels lines.
-There are yellowy green catkins in May and its delicate, dark green foliage turns golden yellow in autumn.
+Betula utilis Jacquemontii’ is a West Himalayan Birch, also known as Himalayan Birch or Kashmir Birch that is known for its bright white bark that peels each year.
+There are yellowy brown catkins in early spring up to 12cm in length and the delicate, dark green foliage turns golden yellow in autumn.
 A versatile tree which is tolerant of most soil types and can be planted effectively as a single focal specimen or in groups to exaggerate the effect of the gleaming white bark.

 Ideal Conditions: Grows well in most soils, prefers a sunny location